 Note: Use a static filename for dumped MySQL backup files (.txt in the examples above), so that files will be patched and not added as new files.

-It is strongly recommended that you test the backup script from the command line before adding it to the backup client for execution.
+2. Test the backup script from the command line before adding it to the Agent for execution.

-Add the script to the backup client configuration, set to run before each backup.
+3. Configure the script in the Agent to run before each backup.

 4. Add the script to the backup selection.
 Ensure via the UI that the dump location is included in the backup selection.